 The word for ‘covenant’ (diatheke) commonly meant ‘will’.
 Now, a will a valid only after the death of the testator, and Heb 9:11-21 points to the death of Christ in this regard.

-Gal 3:16 The promises were spoken to Abraham and to his seed.
-The Scripture does not say “and to seeds,” meaning many people, but “and to your seed,” meaning one person, who is Christ.
+3:16 Now the promises were spoken to Abraham and to his descendant.
+Scripture does not say, “and to the descendants,” referring to many, but “and to your descendant,” referring to one, who is Christ.

 The promises – of blessing to Abraham and his progeny.

 Not…”and to seeds”…but “and to your seed” – This distinction between ‘seed’ and ‘seeds’ has puzzled many commentators, especially since Paul himself seems to be using ‘seed’ as a plural or collective noun in v29.
 Some have attempted to resolve the difficulty by suggesting that Paul was arguing ad hominem, using a rabbinic method.